Dmytro-Olshanskyi/Azure-DevOpsCourse/Storage/README.md

 4. **Simulate policy execution by manually testing with different file creation timestamps.**
 5. **Verify that blobs are moved or deleted according to the policy.**

+#### Note:
+1.How to change a file creation date except to download a the file one more time?

 ### Practical Task 3: Implementing an Azure Queue for Message Storage
 #### Create and manage an Azure Queue to store and process messages.
 #### Requirements: